sensu/sensu-docs/content/sensu-go/5.12/installation/auth.md

 ## Register an OIDC Application

-To use OIDC for authentication requires registration of your Sensu Enterprise Dashboard as an "application".
+To use OIDC for authentication requires registration of your Sensu Go 5.12.0 or later, as an "application".
 Please note the following instructions to register an OIDC application for Sensu Enterprise based on your OIDC provider:

 - [Okta](#okta)